Hello, ladies. I know exactly why you’re here.

 Just like before, you still want to ensure you’re eating enough protein each day (the same recommendation applies: 0.8-1g per pound of your current body weight, or goal weight if you’re very overweight), as it will play important roles in the fat loss process (everything from controlling hunger to preserving lean muscle).
-And also once again, you still want to avoid going stupidly low in carbs or fat.
+And once again, you also want to avoid going detrimentally low in carbs or fat.
 Full details here: How To Calculate Your Macros

 - Create A Sufficient Muscle Building/Maintaining Stimulus

 As I mentioned a minute ago, some people will be able to build muscle while losing fat.
-The weight training guidelines mentioned/linked to above apply here.
-For everyone else, you’re going want to put similar weight training guidelines into action for the purpose of maintaining muscle while losing fat, this way the weight you end up losing is body fat rather than muscle tissue.
+The weight training guidelines mentioned/linked above apply here, too.
+For everyone else, you’re going want to put similar weight training guidelines into action more so for the purpose of maintaining muscle while losing fat, this way the weight you end up losing is body fat rather than muscle tissue.
 Full details here: How To Lose Fat Without Losing Muscle

 (If you’d like to have all of this stuff put together for you, my Superior Fat Loss program will be worth checking out.)

 Wanna make the world a better place?